Applications deployed in this repository are a starting point to get environment into production.

 Potential Enhancements

-The installation of this Azure reference implemenation will give you a starting point for the platform, however as previously stated applications deployed in this repository are not meant or configured for production.
+The installation of this Azure reference implementation will give you a starting point for the platform, however as previously stated applications deployed in this repository are not meant or configured for production.
 To push it towards production ready, you can make further enhancements that could include:

 - Modifying the basic and Argo workflow templates for your specific Azure use cases

-- Intergrating additional Azure services with Crossplane
+- Integrating additional Azure services with Crossplane

 - Configuring auto-scaling for AKS and Azure resources